alexmyczko/autoexec.bat/Documents/debian-packaging.md

 $ dh_make
 ```

-`dh_make` will make a directory called debian/ with a few files in it.
+`dh_make` will make a directory called `debian/` with a few files in it.
 Now your task is to fill them.
-I usually start with control, then edit copyright.
-There is also changelog, rules, dirs and more.
-In rules you will find alot of dh_* commands, they are all from debhelper.
-Each of them has a manpage, please refer to man debhelper for details, as well as the Debian New Maintainers' Guide.
+I usually start with `control`, then edit `copyright`.
+There is also `changelog`, `rules`, `dirs` and more.
+In `rules` you will find some `dh` commands, they are all from debhelper.
+Each of them has a manpage, please refer to `man debhelper` for details, as well as the Debian New Maintainers' Guide.
 Read more about the Debian Policy Manual.
-Updating the debian/changelog is done with dch or debchange (symlink).
+Updating the `debian/changelog` is done with `dch` or debchange (symlink).

 When you think the thing is ready, you can start building the package

-The most important files are probably debian/changelog, debian/control, debian/copyright, debian/rules and the following ones are helpful
+The most important files are probably `debian/changelog`, `debian/control`, `debian/copyright`, `debian/rules` and the following ones are helpful
-debian/clean	files to be removed that get generated at build time (make clean)
+`debian/clean`	files to be removed that get generated at build time (make clean)
-debian/install	files to be installed
+`debian/install`	files to be installed
-debian/manpages	manpage(s) to be installed
+`debian/manpages`	manpage(s) to be installed

 `$ debuild`